 Many of the state's best-known hikes are part of the trail, at Devil's Lake State Park, around Wausau and in Kettle Moraine State Forest; see Greatest hits of the Ice Age.

 One of the season's best scheduled hikes is in western Wisconsin at the Chippewa Moraine Ice Age Center in New Auburn.
-On the first
+On the first Saturday of

 For more, see 10 great fall hikes.

 Best bicycle trail

 A family rides the Munger State Trail in eastern Minnesota.

 In fall, nearly every bicycle trail is lined with brilliant red sumac and colorful clumps of wildflowers.
 But not every trail can supply coots, cormorants and great blue herons, as well.

 In southwest Wisconsin, the 24-mile Great River State Trail starts in Trempealeau National Wildlife Refuge and along the marshy bottomlands of the Upper Mississippi River National Fish and Wildlife Refuge.